 This is that large polarized 1000uF/50V electrolytic capacitor we set aside earlier.
 It’s an insurance policy to eliminate any DC that finds its way into the feedback/gain network.
 Be sure to mount the capacitor flush to the board and straight to avoid interference with other components.

 The Lola uses an EA-10468 input transformer.
 The EA-10468 is a talented transformer, designer Ed Anderson’s take on the classic Marinair 10468.
-The 10468 is most known for being the mic in transformer for the classic Neve 1073 channel strips.
+The 10468 is most known for being the mic input transformer for the classic Neve 1073 channel strips.

 Mount transformer using the supplied (2) 1/2” 4-40 pan head screws from the bottom of the PCB into the threaded holes on the bottom of the transformer.
 Trim the leads to prepare for soldering.
 Be very careful not to over trim.